 Every dog needs a collar and leash for walks around the neighborhood, and obviously, your dog’s accessories will be a reflection of your own personal sense of style.
 Although some people may laugh at the concept of a dog wearing a sweater, some breeds—especially small breeds such as chihuahuas—may actually need a sweater or coat to keep warm during the cold winter months.
+Take a closer look and know how to care for this breed with these chihuahua facts.
 Over the course of your dog’s lifetime, you will probably spend at least $250 on accessories such as halters, leashes, collars and assorted clothing items.

 An Insidious Expense: Pet Deposits and Pet Rent

 For people who aren’t homeowners, renting a place can be problematic—and pricey.
 Those who have a small dog under 25 pounds can usually get away with paying only a $250 deposit, but large dogs will sometimes cost a tenant up to $500 for the pet deposit.
 Many landlords use this fee almost as a penalty for pet ownership, which is why you shouldn’t expect to see it back when you leave.
 There have even been news stories about pet deposits in the range of $5,000—in addition to a pet rent fee.

 That’s right—just because you’ve plunked down a pet deposit doesn’t mean that you’re home free.
 Many landlords and management companies will tack on an additional fee for pet rent.
 This can cost anywhere between an extra $25 and $500 per month.
 Although many pet owners are fighting these policies, it seems as though it may take awhile before any significant changes are seen.